 Yohei Nishimura

-My research develops and applies quantitative methods at the intersection of structural econometrics, deep learning, and Bayesian statistics to address substantive problems in marketing.
-I build structural models that integrate unstructured data—images and text—processed through deep-learning pipelines (computer vision and NLP) into economically interpretable frameworks, and employ Bayesian methods for estimation, prediction, and optimization.
+My research develops and applies quantitative methods at the intersection of quantitative modeling, machine learning, and Bayesian statistics to address substantive problems in marketing.
+I build economic models that integrate unstructured data—images and text—processed through deep-learning pipelines (computer vision and NLP) into economically interpretable frameworks, and employ Bayesian methods for estimation, prediction, and optimization.

 Prior to my PhD, I accumulated 15+ years of industry experience in product management, software engineering, and business development, which informs my research with practical perspectives on digital platforms and marketing operations.